jwmount/HyperAQ-1/README.md

         * HistoryRow

         When a History is active, it's background is marked pale yellow.
-When it is idle, its background in plain.
+When it is idle, its background is plain.

 Operations